Mortgage deposits: How much deposit do I need to buy a house?

 The Shared Ownership scheme allows you to buy a 10–75% share of a property and pay rent on the remaining portion.
 This is available to those with a household income under £80,000 (£90,000 in London) and can benefit both first-time buyers and previous homeowners.

 The Lifetime ISA (LISA) lets you save up to £4,000 annually with a 25% government bonus.
-It can be used for a house deposit or retirement.
+It can be used for a mortgage deposit or retirement.
 Eligibility is for adults aged 18-39, and the property value must be under £450,000.
-The account needs to be open for at least 12 months before using the funds to buy a home.
+The account needs to be open for at least 12 months before using the funds to buy a home

 If you’re planning to use one of these schemes to buy a property, our team of expert mortgage brokers can provide you with advice that will help you through the process.
 Applying for a mortgage using a scheme can involve taking some extra steps, but we can help to ensure everything goes smoothly.